 Learn How to Use Chinese Keyboard with LTL Mandarin School

-So how to use Chinese keyboard on your phone or computer?
+So how to use Chinese keyboard on your phone or computer in 2020?

 Let’s get this straight…